-During the thirteen weeks ended April 2, 2005, the Company made an adjustment to the purchase price allocation associated with the acquisition of Techpac Holdings Limited, or Tech Pacific.
-The adjustment reflects additional liabilities of \$1,147 for costs associated with reductions in Tech Pacific's workforce as well as closure and consolidation of redundant facilities.
+For the thirty-nine weeks ended October 1, 2005, the Company made an adjustment to the purchase price allocation associated with the acquisition of Techpac Holdings Limited, or Tech Pacific.
+The adjustment reflects additional liabilities of \$4,327 for costs associated with reductions in Tech Pacific's workforce as well as closure and consolidation of redundant facilities of the acquired company.
 This adjustment resulted in an increase of goodwill for that same amount.